bhoxha21/SE_Project_Phase1_Brus_Hoxha/README.md

 For unit testing in JavaScript, I will employ Jest, a renowned testing framework celebrated for its simplicity and efficacy.
 Jest offers robust assertion utilities and mocking capabilities, making it an ideal choice for testing JavaScript code.

 ## Setting up Jest:
-To set up
+To set up Jest, I followed these steps:

- Jest, I followed these steps:
+**Installation of Node

-**Installation of Node.js:** Ensure that Node.js is installed on your system.
+.js:** Ensure that Node.js is installed on your system.
 Node.js provides the runtime environment for executing JavaScript code outside the browser.

 **Creation of package.json:** Initialize a Node.js project by executing the following command in the terminal:
 ```bash